RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>1</sup> The word of the LORD that came to Jeremiah concerning the dearth.
 <sup>2</sup> Judah mourneth, and the gates thereof languish; they are black unto the ground; and the cry of Jerusalem is gone up.
-<sup>3</sup> And their nobles have sent their little ones to the waters: they came to the pits , [and] found no water; they returned with their vessels empty; they were ashamed and confounded, and covered their heads.
+<sup>3</sup> And their nobles have sent their little ones to the waters: they came to the pits, [and] found no water; they returned with their vessels empty; they were ashamed and confounded, and covered their heads.
 <sup>4</sup> Because the ground is chapt, for there was no rain in the earth, the plowmen were ashamed, they covered their heads.
 <sup>5</sup> Yea, the hind also calved in the field, and forsook [it], because there was no grass.
 <sup>6</sup> And the wild asses did stand in the high places, they snuffed up the wind like dragons; their eyes did fail, because [there was] no grass.